cnsaidel/FingerBoard/README.md

 A simple and fun app that allows the player to control a longboard in order to dodge obstacles and other objects.

-This app is not fully functioning.
-Rather it is a final prototype of an IOS class taken this past fall.
+This app is not fully functioning, rather it is a final prototype of an IOS class taken this past fall.

 ## Landing Page